ozone-his/ozone-analytics/README.md

 ### Drill-backed analytics server

-In cases where you have multiple instances of Ozone deployed in remote locations, you may what to process data onsite with the streaming and flatening pipelines but ship the data to a central repository for analytics.
+In cases where you have multiple instances of Ozone deployed in remote locations, you may want to process data onsite with the streaming and flattening pipelines but ship the data to a central repository for analytics.
 This provides a solution that uses:
 * [Minio](https://min.io/ "Minio") - An S3-compatible object storage server.
 * [Drill](https://drill.apache.org/ "Drill") - A Schema-free SQL Query Engine for Hadoop, NoSQL and Cloud Storage.
 * [Superset](https://superset.apache.org/ "Superset") - Data exploration and data visualization tool.